matrix-org/synapse/docs/specification.rst

 names for other users that are in some way meaningful to them.
 Additionally, profiles can publish additional information, such as the user's age or location.

-It is also conceivable that since we are attempting to provide a worldwide-applicable messaging system, that users may wish to present different subsets of information in their profile to different other people, from a privacy and permissions perspective.

 A Profile consists of a display name, an avatar picture, and a set of other metadata fields that the user may wish to publish (email address, phone numbers, website URLs, etc...).
-This specification puts no requirements on the display name other than it being a valid Unicode string.
+This specification puts no requirements on the display name other than it being a valid unicode string.

 - Metadata extensibility
 - Bundled with which events? e.g. m.room.member
+- Generate own events?
+What type?

 Registration and login
 ======================